Swiss bank UBS warns of penalties as forex settlement talks begin

 UBS said it could face "material monetary penalties" in any deal struck.
 The foreign exchange probe is one of several legal headaches facing the bank as it shrinks its investment banking business.

-It raised its provision against future litigation to 1.98 billion Swiss francs (1.62 billion pounds) earlier this year but has warned this might not be enough to cover possible fines and charges.
+It raised its provision against future litigation to 1.98 billion Swiss francs ($2.08 billion) earlier this year but has warned this might not be enough to cover possible fines and charges.

-UBS did not identify the regulators it was talking to but sources told Reuters on Friday that Britain's Financial Conduct Authority (FCA) was talking to UBS and five other banks - Barclays (BARC.L), HSBC (HSBA.L), Royal Bank of Scotland (RBS.L), JP Morgan (JPM.N) and Citi (C.N) - about a possible settlement that could results in each bank being fined hundreds of millions of pounds.
+UBS did not identify the regulators it was talking to but sources told Reuters on Friday that Britain's Financial Conduct Authority (FCA) was talking to UBS and five other banks - Barclays, HSBC, Royal Bank of Scotland, JP Morgan and Citi - about a possible settlement that could results in each bank being fined hundreds of millions of pounds.

 UBS said in its prospectus that other authorities could start settlement talks "in the near future".